This chapter explains how to download and set up Tarantool Enterprise and run a sample application provided with it.

 tarantoolis the main executable of Tarantool.

-tarantoolappis the utility script to help you set up a development environment for applications and pack them for easy deployment.
+cartridgeis the utility script to help you set up a development environment for applications and pack them for easy deployment.

-example/is the directory containing sample applications:
+examples/is the directory containing sample applications:

 pg_writethrough_cache/is an application showcasing how Tarantool can cache data written to, for example, a PostgreSQL database;